Draft GOP report: No coordination between Trump and Russia

 The report is also expected to turn the subject of collusion toward the Clinton campaign, saying an anti-Trump dossier compiled by a former British spy and paid for by Democrats was one way that Russians tried to influence the election.
 Conaway did not suggest that Clinton knowingly coordinated with the Russians, but said the dossier clearly “would have hurt him and helped her.”

-He also said there was no evidence that anything “untoward” happened at a 2016 meeting between members of the Trump campaign and Russians, though he called it ill-advised.
+He also said there was no evidence that anything “untoward” happened at a June 2016 meeting in Trump Tower between members of the Trump campaign and Russians, though he called it ill-advised.
 Despite a promise of dirt on Clinton ahead of the meeting, there’s no evidence that such material was exchanged, he said.

-The Senate Intelligence Committee is also investigating the Russian intervention, and is expected to have a bipartisan report out in the coming weeks dealing with election security.
+The Senate Intelligence Committee, which is also investigating the Russian intervention, is expected to have a bipartisan report out in the coming weeks dealing with election security.
 The Senate panel is expected to issue findings on the more controversial issue of coordination between the Trump campaign and Russia at a later date.

 The Senate Judiciary Committee, also investigating the meddling, is expected to release transcripts soon of closed-door interviews with several people who attended the 2016 meeting between the Trump campaign and Russians.
 It’s unclear if the Judiciary panel will produce a final report.

 The congressional investigations are completely separate from special counsel Robert Mueller’s probe, which is likely to take much longer.
-Unlike Mueller’s, congressional investigations aren’t criminal but serve to inform the public and to recommend possible legislation.
+It has already resulted in charges against several people linked to Trump’s campaign.